MajjiJayesh/Drones_S5_AB10/README.md

 # 1. Abstract

-Quadrotors are nonlinear and underactuated aerial systems whose position and attitude dynamics are strongly coupled.
-Accurate trajectory tracking therefore requires a control strategy capable of handling nonlinear translational and rotational dynamics while maintaining a computationally manageable structure.

-This project presents a MATLAB/Simulink implementation of a hierarchical quadrotor trajectory-tracking architecture based on differential flatness, feedback linearization, and quaternion-based computed-torque attitude control.

-The proposed architecture consists of two major control layers.
-The outer position-control layer uses a reference trajectory and differential-flatness-based mapping to generate the desired translational acceleration, desired attitude, and thrust.
-The inner attitude-control layer uses quaternion representation and computed-torque control to generate the required control torque for tracking the desired attitude.
+This project presents the design, implementation, and simulation of a nonlinear trajectory-tracking controller for a quadrotor UAV using differential flatness and quaternion-based attitude control.
+The quadrotor is a nonlinear and underactuated aerial vehicle in which translational and rotational dynamics are strongly coupled.
+To address this problem, a hierarchical control architecture is developed.
+The outer-loop position controller tracks a desired three-dimensional trajectory and generates the required translational acceleration.
+A differential-flatness-based mapping is then used to determine the desired attitude and thrust.
+The inner-loop attitude controller uses quaternion representation and nonlinear computed-torque control to generate the required control torque.

-The complete closed-loop system is implemented in MATLAB/Simulink, including reference trajectory generation, position control, flatness mapping, quaternion attitude control, translational dynamics, rotational dynamics, quaternion kinematics, feedback, data logging, error analysis, and 3-D visualization.
+The complete closed-loop system is implemented in MATLAB/Simulink.
+The model includes reference trajectory generation, position control, differential-flatness mapping, quaternion attitude control, translational dynamics, rotational dynamics, quaternion kinematics, feedback, and data logging.

 A smooth quintic trajectory is generated over a 10-second simulation interval.
-The resulting simulation demonstrates accurate position and attitude tracking.
-The obtained position RMSE values are:

-- X-position RMSE: **0.006659 m**
-- Y-position RMSE: **0.004419 m**
-- Z-position RMSE: **0.000041 m**

-The quaternion tracking errors are:

-- \(q_1\) RMSE: **\(1.6557\times10^{-4}\)**
-- \(q_2\) RMSE: **\(2.4949\times10^{-4}\)**
+The performance of the controller is evaluated using position tracking error, quaternion tracking error, thrust, control torque, and angular velocity.

-- \(q_3\) RMSE: **\(1.2512\times10^{-19}\)**
+Position RMSE:

-The control inputs and angular velocities remain bounded during the simulation.
-A 3-D animation using the simulated position and quaternion states is also developed to visualize the trajectory and vehicle attitude.
+Axis	RMSE
+X	0.006659 m
+Y	0.004419 m
+Z	0.000041 m

+Quaternion Tracking Error:

+Component	RMSE
+q₁	1.6557 × 10⁻⁴
+q₂	2.4949 × 10⁻⁴
+q₃	1.2512 × 10⁻¹⁹

+The project also includes a MATLAB-based 3-D quadrotor animation that visualizes the actual vehicle position and attitude using the simulated quaternion state.
+MuJoCo is included as an additional physics-based simulation and visualization environment.
 ---

 # 2. Introduction